puzzlef/pagerank-dense.js/README.md

-# pagerank
-PageRank (PR) is an algorithm used by Google Search to rank web pages in their search engine results.
+PageRank (PR) algorithm is used by Google to rank web pages in search results.